kanhaiyasi/capstone-project-Hotel-Booking-EDA/README.md

 * Predictive Analysis: Exploring potential predictive patterns using available data features.

 # Data Sources
-The data used for this analysis comes from [provide source/links if applicable].
+The data used for this analysis comes from [https://drive.google.com/file/d/1vaa71Wc4SBOdZon-7AauFmNx8wnq98QS/view?usp=sharing].
 It includes a comprehensive dataset with information about hotel bookings, including but not limited to arrival dates, booking channels, customer demographics, and more.

 # Project Structure